nick-vigg/Viggiani-9772-Assignment5/README.md

-Program to store and edit an inventory
+Program to store and edit an inventory \n
 TableView will display all contents of each item in an inventory Items can be uploaded from a .txt file and saved to an .html table or .txt file Items can be added to the list through filling in required fields and pressing add button